-my home 34×60,single story,red brick,calonial front,slab floor,havc vents in celing,living and bed rooms have cathediral celings on oppsite ends of home. attic ventilation is an oppening on each end of the 60′ length through the shape of a birds beak, roof is 5/12 pitch.
-I am replacing the roofing shingles 30 year heritage, I have no soffit vents, and this area is probably covered with insulation, blown in celing, batt in walls, should I consider a full length ridge vent, attic fans at gable ends,some wind turbines on back side of home, attic is pretty hot in summer. thanks for any suggestions
+Q: My home 34×60,single story, red brick, colonial front, slab floor.
+I have vents in ceiling, living and bedrooms have cathedral ceilings on opposite ends of home.
+Attic ventilation is an opening on each end of the 60′ length through the shape of a birds beak, roof is 5/12 pitch.
+I am replacing the roofing shingles (30 year heritage).
+I have no soffit vents, and this area is probably covered with insulation, blown in ceiling, batt in walls.
+Should I consider a full length ridge vent, attic fans at gable ends?
+Maybe some wind turbines on back side of home.
+The attic is pretty hot in summer.
+Thanks for any suggestions

 A great source of info on venting is at www.airvent.com